kksgandhi/personal_site/thematic analysis.md

 Never say that themes emerge from the data, you were the one who emerged the themes

-A theme is a truth across the entire dataset, though it may be applicable to some more than others. e.g. "AR is slower" is true regardless, but some care about it more than others
+A theme is a truth across the entire dataset, though it may be applicable to some more than others. e.g. "AR is slower" is true regardless, but some care about it more than others and it affects different people in different ways

 how many times does something need to show up before it's a theme?
 It's up to youuuu.
 Plus if something doesn't show up a lot it can still be important